• Skip to main content

 How Does American Airlines Standby List Work?

-The American Airlines standby list prioritizes full fare and elite passengers first, followed by discount fare passengers, friends of employees with buddy passes, and so on.
+American prioritizes full fare and elite passengers first, followed by discount fare passengers, friends of employees with buddy passes, and so on.
 You may have to wait for more than one flight before a seat becomes available.
 That’s why it’s best to show up early, so you have better chances of getting a seat.

 Tips for Flying Standby on Other Airlines: